 If you or someone you know in the Twin Tiers has had a concussion, there’s a terrific monthly support group that you should join based at Guthrie Clinic in Sayre, Pa.

-Steve started the group in November 2010 for high school athletes, their family and friends, but has since opened the group to everyone recovering from post-concussion syndrome.
+Steven started the group in November 2010 for high school athletes, their families and friends, but has since opened the group to everyone recovering from post-concussion syndrome.

-As an injury attorney who has witnessed first-hand the devastation that head injuries can wreak on the lives of my clients, I have always wished that there was a local support group to help my clients and their families.
-Steve’s support group made that wish come true.
+As an injury attorney who has witnessed firsthand the devastation that head injuries can wreak on the lives of my clients, I have always wished that there was a local support group to help my clients and their families.
+Steven’s support group made that wish come true.

-The group meets once a month during the school year, at 2 p.m. on a Sunday at Guthrie Clinic in Sayre.
+The group meets once a month during the school year, at 2 p.m. on one Sunday a month at Guthrie Clinic in Sayre.
 People can attend in person, or remote from anywhere in the world if they register to join the support group’s Facebook page at www.facebook.com/groups/TwinTiersSportsPostConcsussionSupportGroup.

-Once you are an approved member of the group, you can watch the meetings on Facebook Live on the page, and there is also a link on the Facebook page to a GoToMeeting page.
+Once you are an approved member of the group, you can watch the meetings on Facebook Live on the page, and people can also get a link to a GoToMeeting page.

 The next meeting is on Sunday, Dec.
 17, at 2 p.m. in the fourth floor 4 Blue Conference Room in the clinic in Sayre.
 The guest speaker is Cheyanne Northrup, a graduate of Athens Area High School.
 She was involved in cheerleading, track and field, and diving in school.
 She suffered a concussion while diving her junior year.
 During one dive, she didn’t land properly and hit the back of her directly on the water.
 Now she has memory problems and will talk about her struggles from post-concussion syndrome.

 Sunday, Jan.
 14, 2 p.m. in the 4 Blue Conference Room, Sayre Guthrie Clinic.